ajstarna/ml-review/README.md

 # ml-review
-I plan to implement a bunch of ML algorithms from scratch for review
+Implementing ML algorithms from scratch for review